Adwa: 20th century

-On 6 October 1935 Italian forces entered Adwa, after two days of bombardment had shocked Ras Seyoum Mengesha into a hasty retreat, abandoning large stocks of food and other supplies.
+On 6 October 1935, Italian forces entered Adwa after two days of bombardment shocked Ras Seyoum Mengesha into a hasty retreat—abandoning large stocks of food and other supplies.
 The Italian Gavinana Division brought with them a stone monument in honor of the Italian soldiers who had fallen in 1896.
-This monument was erected immediately after their arrival, and inaugurated on 15 October in the presence of General Emilio De Bono.
+This monument was erected immediately after their arrival and inaugurated on 15 October in the presence of General Emilio De Bono.
 The town had passed from Italian hands before 12 June 1941, when the newly arrived 34th Indian State Force Brigade set up a post office there.

-During the Woyane rebellion, 6000 of the territorial troops retreated to Adwa on 22 September 1943.
+During the Woyane rebellion, 600 territorial troops retreated to Adwa on 22 September 1943.
 By 1958 Adwa was one of 27 places in Ethiopia ranked as First Class Township.
-During the 1960s the town was not only an educational center but also an early focus for nationalist dissent, indicated by the fact that all three of the leaders of the Tigrayan People's Liberation Front (TPLF) over the 22-year period from 1975 to 1997, Aregawi Berhe, Sebhat Nega, and Meles Zenawi, all came from Adwa and attended the town's government school.
+During the 1960s the town was not only an educational center but also an early focus for Tigrayan nationalist dissent, indicated by the fact that all three of the leaders of the Tigrayan People's Liberation Front (TPLF) over the 22-year period from 1975 to 1997, Aregawi Berhe, Sebhat Nega, and Meles Zenawi, all came from Adwa and attended the town's government school.

-Adwa was a frequent target of attacks by the TPLF during the Ethiopian Civil War: in 1978 the TPLF attacked Adwa; in 1979 it unsuccessfully tried to rob the bank.
-The town permanently passed into TPLF control in March 1988.
-Adwa and its environs are the native district of many of the core leaders of the TPLF which lead Ethiopia today, and the district was represented in Parliament by the former Prime Minister Meles Zenawi himself.
+Adwa was a frequent target of attacks by the TPLF during the Ethiopian Civil War: in 1978 the TPLF attacked Adwa; in 1979 they unsuccessfully tried to rob the bank.
+The town was seized by the TPLF in March 1988 before being recaptured by the Ethiopian 604th Army Corps in June 1988.
+After the Battle of Shire, the town would permanently fall under the control of the TPLF by the end of February 1989.
+On 23 June 1990, Adwa was bombed from the air by the Ethiopian Air Force; one person was wounded but no fatalities were reported.

-Air raids during the civil war of the 1980s

-During the Ethiopian Civil War, Adwa was bombed frequently from the air by the Ethiopian National Defence Forces: